sujith66/NetflixClone/README.md

 # reactSamples
-A Simple netflix landing age with html and js.
+A Simple netflix landing page with html and js.